AndreuCodina/CrossValidation/README.md

     .Throw<UserService.Exception.NotAvailableNicknameException>();
 ```

-This could be strange to see for first time in C# (in part because we have a convention to name interfaces), but it's absolutely common in other languages.

 What happens when you create an interface because you rely on mocking?
 Then you just move the exceptions to the interface:

 ```csharp